 Once you have identified the wires connected to the limit switch, set your multimeter to the resistance setting.
 It will allow you to measure the resistance the switch has when it is closed or open.

 Next, connect the probes of your multimeter to the limit switch wires.
-Please ensure that they are firmly attached and that there is no chance of them coming loose.
+Please ensure they are firmly attached and there is no chance of them coming loose.

 Activate The Limit Switch